 The keys are available in the same region as the data center and can be controlled independently.

-In case you use a Customer Key – AWS KMS will charge $1/month for each cluster prorated per hour.
+In case you use a Customer Key – cloud providers will charge you for the KMS.
+AWS will charge $1/month, GCP will change you $0.06 for each cluster prorated per hour.
 Each additional DC creates a replica that is counted as an additional key.

 There is an additional cost per key request.
 ScyllaDB Enterprise utilizes those requests efficiently, resulting in an estimated monthly cost of up to $1 for a 9-node cluster.